-- A video projector, if available, may be used to show up to two slides with the above content and the team's evaluation, as well as visualization of the robot's internals, e.g., percepts. - It is expected that the teams prepare a handout with team name, affiliation, problem, summary of the approach, and description of the demonstration.
+- A video projector or screen, if available, may be used to present a brief introduction to the demonstration. - For the presentation, the team can show up to two slides with the above content and the team's evaluation. - The team can also visualize robot's internals, e.g., percepts.

-4.6.3 Changes to the environment
+4.7.3 Changes to the environment

-- As in the other open demonstrations, teams are allowed to make modifications to the arena as they like, but under the condition that they are reversible. - In the interview time, changes need to be made undone by the team. - Since the interview time overlaps with the setup time of the next team, it is expected that the teams coordinate their activities.
-Unfair behavior may get penalized (see Section 3.6.3).
+- 1. Making changes: As in the other open demonstrations, teams are allowed to make modifications to the arena as they like, but under the condition that they are reversible. - 2.
+Undoing changes: In the interview and cleanup team, changes need to be made undone by the team.
+The team has to leave the arena in the very same condition they entered it.

-4.6.4 Jury evaluation
+4.7.4 Jury evaluation